 THE ENTERED APPRENTICE OR FIRST DEGREE

-This Degree is intended as an introduction to Masonry.
+The Entered Apprentice Degree is intended as an introduction to Masonry.
 The candidate is a voluntary applicant for membership into the Lodge.
 He must come to the door of the Lodge of his own free will with a belief in a Supreme Being.
 Here the Candidate is welcomed and receives instructions and light about the Fraternity.
-Instruction includes the definition of Entered Apprentice, Operative and Speculative Masons; why Masonry teaches in symbolism, that the Lodge room represents the world and some parts of King Solomon’s Temple; and that the Candidate is a symbol of man living in the world, searching for education and truth.
+Instructions include the definition of Entered Apprentice, Operative and Speculative Masons; why Masonry teaches in symbolism; that the Lodge room represents the world and some parts of King Solomon’s Temple; and that the Candidate is a symbol of man living in the world, searching for education and truth.

 The Entered Apprentice is entrusted with certain secrets of the Order, all of them of a moral and ethical nature, which he must keep inviolable and communicate only in accordance with Masonic law.
 When the candidate proves his proficiency in the Work of the Entered Apprentice, the Candidate will be ready to be passed to the Fellowcraft Degree or Second Degree.

 The Second Degree, or Fellowcraft, is a term used by the old world Guilds of Operative Masons.
 They are skilled members of the craft or Fellows of the Craft.
 As there was no differentiation among the craft, he was also a Master Mason and entitled to teach others, having mastered the secrets of the craft.

 Having the division of the craft into three grades instead of two came into being with the advent of the speculative Mason.
 Here the Fellowcraft Degree is a more advanced search for Masonic light, hence in Freemasonry the emphasis is on philosophy, intellectual enlightenment and wisdom.
 The vows and obligation of the Fellowcraft Degree are more advanced and extensive than the First Degree.